edwintenkorang/Induction-Motor-Faults/README.md

 - **preprocessor.py**: Python file to concatenate the different datasets for each fault into a single CSV file to feed into the classification learner.

-3. Explore the broken rotor bars and supply voltage imbalances detection techniques to enhance motor reliability and performance.

 ## Conclusion

-This project combines the expertise of Edwin Tenkorang and Elvis Twumasi to address common motor faults effectively.
-By detecting broken rotor bars and supply voltage imbalances, we contribute to the proactive maintenance and reliability of induction motors, ultimately reducing operational disruptions and associated costs.
+We hope you enjoy this project half as much as we enjoyed undertaking it.
+We will continue to contribute to the proactive maintenance and reliability of asynchronous machines.